 Erected 1940 by Virginia Conversation Commission.
 (Marker Number K-139.)

 Location.
 37° 18.1′ N, 79° 16.813′ W. Marker is in New London, Virginia, in Campbell County.
 Marker is at the intersection of Alum Springs Road (County Route 858) and Town Fork Road (County Route 623), on the right when traveling east on Alum Springs Road.
 Touch for map.
 Marker is at or near this postal address: 586 Alum Springs Road, Lynchburg VA 24502, United States of America.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured Callaway–Steptoe Cemetery (approx. 0.8 miles away); New London Academy (approx. 1.4 miles away); a different marker also named New London Academy (approx. 1½ miles away); What happened to Poplar Forest after Jefferson's death? (approx. 3.3 miles away); Why is the lawn sunken? (approx. 3.3 miles away); Why build the mounds? (approx. 3.3 miles away); Poplar Forest Planting Memorandum 1812 (approx. 3.3 miles away); Commemorating Lewis and Clark (approx. 3.3 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Callaway–Steptoe Cemetery New London Academy (approx. 1.4 miles away); a different marker also named New London Academy (approx. 1½ miles away); What happened to Poplar Forest after Jefferson's death? (approx. 3.3 miles away); Why is the lawn sunken? (approx. 3.3 miles away); Why build the mounds? (approx. 3.3 miles away); Poplar Forest Planting Memorandum 1812 (approx. 3.3 miles away); Commemorating Lewis and Clark (approx. 3.3 miles away).

 More about this marker.
 When this marker was erected in 1940, this roadway was U.S. Route 460, now the bypass a block or two north.